tp1de/ioBroker.ems-esp/README.md

 * without parameters for enum attributes

 ### 2.0.0 (2023-07-23)
+* DO NOT USE - DOES NOT Wok correctly !!
 * support for ems-esp version 3.6
 * message about ems-esp adapter version to use for old gateway v2 users
 * rework statistics to avoid slowing down admin adapter